-The following programming example illustrates how to setup and implement an A/D conversion.
-The method of polling the EOCB bit in the ADCR register is used to detect when the conversion cycle is complete.
+The following two programming examples illustrate how to setup and implement an A/D conversion.
+In the first example, the method of polling the EOCB bit in the ADCR register is used to detect when the conversion cycle is complete, whereas in the second example, the A/D interrupt is used to determine when the conversion is complete.

-Example: using EOCB Polling Method to detect end of conversion clr EADI ; disable ADC interrupt mov a,00000001B mov ADCR,a ; and select AN0 to be connected to the A/D converter
+Example: using EOCB Polling Method to detect end of conversion clr EADI ; disable ADC interrupt mov a,00000001B mov ACSR,a ; setup the ACSR register to select $f{SYS}/8$ as the A/D clock mov a,00100000B ; setup ADCR register to configure Port PB0~PB3 as A/D inputs mov ADCR,a ; and select AN0 to be connected to the A/D converter